antiface/TheRiskProject/README.md

 __Ultraparanoid Feedback Loops__

 In the context of ultraparanoia, the risk-agent meticulously crafts feedback loops to amplify disruptions and ensure continuous chaos:
-  - Amplification of Failures: Each technological failure or cybersecurity breach feeds into the next, creating a relentless cycle of issues that compound over time.
+  - __Amplification of Failures__: Each technological failure or cybersecurity breach feeds into the next, creating a relentless cycle of issues that compound over time.
-  - Psychological Impact: The constant state of stress and anxiety is exacerbated by frequent disruptions in the work environment, leading to deteriorating mental health and creative capacity.
+  - __Psychological Impact__: The constant state of stress and anxiety is exacerbated by frequent disruptions in the work environment, leading to deteriorating mental health and creative capacity.
-  - Environmental Cascades: Minor environmental manipulations lead to more significant issues, such as small water leaks causing mold damage over time, affecting both physical artworks and the health of the workspace.
+  - __Environmental Cascades__: Minor environmental manipulations lead to more significant issues, such as small water leaks causing mold damage over time, affecting both physical artworks and the health of the workspace.

 __Conclusion__